C-Otto/rebalance-lnd/README.md

 To determine the future income, the fee set as part of the channel policy is used in the computation.
 As such, if you set a too high fee rate, with `--econ-mode` you'd allow more expensive rebalance transactions.
 Please make sure to set realistic fee rates, which at best are already known to attract forwardings.
-To protect you from making mistakes, `--econ-mode` only works if the inbound channel has a fee rate of less than 10,000 sat per 1M sat (which corresponds to a 1% fee).
+To protect you from making mistakes, `--econ-mode` uses a fee rate of at most 1,000 sat per 1M sat (which corresponds to a 0.1% fee), even if the inbound channel is configured with a higher fee rate.

 ## Contributing